Lukas-Les/vin-search/README.md

 ### Run

-Use flags to provide the target file or directory:
+Use flags to provide the target file or directory, but not both:

     -f : target file
     -d : target directory